RESOURCES AND LINKS

 Freedom For Immigrants focuses on the United States, which has the largest detention system in the world.
 Its map of detentions in the U.S. depicts how vast our detention system is—how it is spread throughout the country, and how it is not just confined to the border.
 Freedom For Immigrants also offers opportunities to help.

-Close The Camps is another organization focused on ending the detention system in the United States, while Detention Resistance is working specifically on closing the Otay Mesa Detention Center.
+Close The Camps is another organization focused on ending the detention system in the United States.

 Additional information about the Otay Mesa Detention Center: